emews/emews-project-creator/README.md

 ## Using EMEWS Creator

-The following provides an overview of how to use EMEWS Creator to create project workflows.
+The following provides an overview of how to use EMEWS Creator to create workflow projects.
 For a more comprehensive explanation see the [EMEWS Tutorial](https://www.mcs.anl.gov/~emews/tutorial/).

 EMEWS Creator is run from the command line.